President Obama's final State of the Union address

 In the White House's latest Snapchat clip ahead of the State of the State speech, Edith S. Childs, the retired nurse who coined President Obama's notable "Fired up" campaign chant in 2008, is shown singing the refrain.

-Wearing a cream-colored suit and pumping her fist, Childs is featured on The White House Official Snapchat Story singing: "Fired up!
+Wearing a cream-coloured suit and pumping her fist, Childs is featured on The White House Official Snapchat Story singing: "Fired up!
 Ready to go!" again and again.

 Childs will be a special guest of First Lady Michelle Obama.
 06:43:51 PM